MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Compare-Teams-SkypeforBusiness.md

 &dagger; On-premises Skype for Business Server and on-premises SharePoint 2013 are required for skill search.

-&Dagger; Not available with Skype for Business Online
+&Dagger; Not available with Skype for Business Online.

 Meetings support
 --------------------------------------------------------------------------------